-In Jesus time Cana in Galilee, Kanah in the Galil, was a small town on the way from the hills of Nazareth of Galilee were Jesus was born to the under sea level lake side town of Capurnum, K’far-Nachum, were Jesus made His Galilee base.
+In Jesus’ time Cana in Galilee, Kanah in the Galil, was a small town on the way from the hills of Nazareth of Galilee, where Jesus was born, to the below sea level lakeside town of Capernaum, K’far-Nachum, where Jesus made His Galilee base.

 Today the Arab village of Kafr Cana in the Lower Galilee is identified in Christian tradition as Cana of the Galilee.

-Nazareth of Galilee located on a hill in the Plain of Esdraelon, it was about 365 m (1200 ft) above sea level.
-From its heights one could see mountains in three directions.
-Cana in Galilee is about 343 meters altitude above the sea level.
+Nazareth of Galilee was located on a hill in the Plain of Esdraelon.
+It was about 365 m (1200 ft) above sea level.
+From its heights, one could see mountains in three directions.
+Cana in Galilee is about 343 meters above sea level.

-Capernaum or Kefar Nachum, Hebew meaning: Nahum’s village, is a town near the water’s edge at the north end of the Lake or Sea of Galilee at 214 meters or 702 feet below sea level.
+Capernaum or Kefar Nachum, Hebrew meaning: Nahum’s village, is a town near the water’s edge at the north end of the Lake or Sea of Galilee at 209 meters or 700 feet below sea level.

-Whereas the Sea of Galilee or the Lake of Tiberius also know as Lake Kinneret is only about 200 meters (700 feet) below sea level.
+The Sea of Galilee itself (also known as Lake Tiberius or Lake Kinneret) is only about 214 meters (702 feet) below sea level.